 Although people are more aware of racism today, it still happens in workplaces across the United States.
 If someone treats you unfairly at work or makes comments that disparage you because of your race, that is illegal.
-Our attorneys have helped victims of racial discrimination in New York City get fair compensation for damages that occurred because of the negative actions of others.
+Our attorneys have helped victims of racial discrimination in Long Island and New York City get fair compensation for damages that occurred because of the negative actions of others.
 It is important to understand what constitutes racial discrimination at work and how to handle it.

 Discrimination can be against people of any race or mixed races.
 In some cases, a person may be discriminated against because their spouse is another race.
 In addition to racial discrimination, there may be other factors involved.
 For example, someone may treat a coworker of another race differently because of gender and sexual orientation as well.
 Discrimination does not always include negative remarks.
 To illustrate this point, imagine that you have a new Jewish coworker.
 If you hear your boss praising your coworker for his hard work and commenting that Jewish people have good financial skills, this can still be considered discrimination.